 This does not require anything exotic – just ordinary gutters with downspouts sized properly and kept clear of leaves and other debris.
 The more important component is what happens to the water when it reaches the ground.

 If you have plenty of slope, and a dense layer of clay soil near the surface, then a simple splash block can do the trick of dispersing the water.
-Manufactured splash blocks that are typically about two feet long with a molded channel do a nice job of directing water away from the foundation.
+Manufactured splash blocks, which are typically about 2 ft. long with a molded channel,do a nice job of directing water away from the foundation.
 A couple of paver stones can work as well.
 Where the soil is likely to absorb the water an extended downspout to several feet from the foundation is often the best choice.

 The extended downspout can be above grade if that is visually acceptable, or below grade using solid PVC pipe that drains to daylight.
 Consider upgrading to 6-in.
 PVC for long runs (see photos below).

 Just make sure that the drainpipe does not deliver the water below grade right next to the foundation.
 Then you’ve engineered a perfect system to collect roof water and deliver it to your basement – an arrangement more common than you might think.
 And NEVER tie downspouts to the footing drains.
 This can overload the system, bring leaf debris from the gutters, and contribute to basement water problems.